Each student is (only) required to have one major, which may be a departmental, an inter-departmental, or a special major.

 These departments and programs do offer Honors minors.

-Students will normally apply for admission to the Honors Program at the time they write their Sophomore Plan of Study.
-Students will be accepted into Honors as sophomores with the provision that their work will continue to be of Honors quality.
+Students will normally apply for admission to the Honors Program at the time they write their Sophomore Plan of Study, via the mySwarthmore Sophomore Plan website.
+Students who are accepted into Honors as sophomores are accepted with the provision that their work will continue to be of Honors quality.
 Students may also apply later to enter the Honors Program.

 Students may have up to two majors; a student with two majors may not have a minor.